Motorcyclists are some of the most endangered riders on the road. They have less protection compared to other vehicles and are less visible.

 Moreover, negligence can result in the driver at-fault having to pay damages, fines, or being imprisoned.

 2. Failure to Give the Right of Way

-Another common cause of a car and motorcycle crash is failure to give the right of way.
+Another common cause of car and motorcycle crashes is failure to give the right of way.

 According to The National Highway Traffic Safety Administration , this happens especially at intersections.

 Cars that turn left at an intersection don’t give the right of way, most commonly because they don’t notice the motorcycle or they don’t expect that a motorcycle is coming, which often results in a serious injury.

 To avoid this, motorcycles should try to be noticed before going through the intersection.
 Vehicle drivers should stop at crosswalks and limit lines, yield to approaching vehicles, and cross once it’s safe.